Sleep Apnea Treatments

 The most common oral appliances are mandibular advancement devices (MADs) and tongue-retaining devices (TRDs).
 MADs keep your airway unobstructed by moving your jaw forward, and TRDs keep your tongue from sliding to the back of your mouth and blocking your airway.

 A qualified dentist trained in dental sleep medicine will choose the right oral appliance for you, based on factors such as mouth size and degree of snoring, and create a custom-fitted oral appliance.
-Oral appliances are comfortable, relatively nonintrusive, easily portable, and can be appealing CPAP alternatives that make it easier for people to be compliant with their sleep apnea treatment.
+Oral appliances are comfortable, relatively nonintrusive, easily portable, and can be appealing CPAP alternatives for those seeking sleep apnea treatment without CPAP, making it easier for people to be compliant with their treatment.

 To learn more about using oral appliances as an alternative to CPAP treatment, contact the experienced team at Sleep Better Columbus by calling 614-777-7350 or by contacting us online about sleep apnea treatment.